abrie/seqseq9/README.md

 =======

 ### The Sound
-[Here](http://youtu.be/YKb0v2ULtwU) is a collection of recent performances.
-All sounds are Logic X instruments and generally use a factory patch without post production.
-The sequences are a synthesis of human and machine.
-The drum patterns are always man made.
+[Here](https://www.youtube.com/watch?v=YKb0v2ULtwU&list=PLqyn9JJjwfUN4gW2cIPBj_nkkEg7kbyLx) is a log of recent performances.
+They are collected as a history of development and reflect various algorithmic experiments.
+All sounds are made by Logic X instruments and generally use a factory patch.
+The sequences are a synthesis of human and machine, but the drum patterns are (for now) man made.

 ### History
 This is the ninth generation of a sequencer-sequencer.
 Described as an experiment in computer aided jazz.
 It was supposed to yield fame and fortune.
 But all it gave were tones.